-There will be only one grant application intake.
+There is only one grant application intake.
 The deadline is the first working day of February.

-Applicants will be notified of grant decisions in April or May.
+Applicants are notified of grant decisions in April or May.

-Grant funding will no longer be available for the conservation of unprotected historic resources, cemeteries and transportation/industrial artifacts.
-Only owners of Provincial Historic Resources, Municipal Historic Resources, and Indigenous Historic Places recognized through a Band Council Resolution will be eligible to apply for conservation grants.
+Grant funding is no longer be available for the conservation of unprotected historic resources, cemeteries and transportation/industrial artifacts.
+Only owners/stewards of Provincial Historic Resources, Municipal Historic Resources, and Indigenous Historic Places recognized through a Band Council Resolution are eligible to apply for conservation grants.

-The program will no longer offer grant funding for the non-conservation components of heritage conservation projects, nor will it fund GST expenses.
+The program no longer offers grant funding for the non-conservation components of heritage conservation projects, nor will it fund GST expenses.